 Wrapping it up – which type is best for you

 So – digital vs analog – who wins?
 Well, that depends on you.
-For the most part, digital scales are the better option for accuracy and functionality.
+For the most part, digital scales are a better option for accuracy and functionality.
 If you’re looking for a scale that offers absolute precision, an easy-to-read screen, and maybe a few extra measurement features, go digital!
 However, analog scales are typically cheaper and can last longer (compared to equally-basic digital scales, not higher-end ones that can be calibrated).
 If you’d rather have a scale that’s accurate for the most part, affordable, and will last for the next 20 years, analog is the answer.

 Truth be told, we’d personally go for digital scales in just about every scenario, whether for personal weight measurement or some other type of weighing need.
 We enjoy the extra features, and we’d rather pay a slightly higher price to guarantee accuracy.
 However, if you’re still on the fence between each type, we’d recommend writing down exactly what you’re looking for in a scale and then choosing a style based off those requirements.